MediaArea/MediaConch/README.md

-Git repository for group collaboration in the PreForma MediaInfo project.
+Git repository for group collaboration in the Conch project.